-You will probably get to this cenotes guide of Tulum, because of the doubt of knowing where the great majority are located, and that is that only in the Yucatan peninsula there is the amazing amount of 10,000 cenotes, but that will be an issue for another day, now we will focus on the region of Tulum, which houses the most famous Cenotes of the Yucatan Peninsula, and for its proximity to many other destinations within the Riviera Maya has gradually become a reference for tourists visiting Mexico and seeking to know some of the Cenotes Tulum.
+You will probably get to this cenotes Tulum guide, because of the doubt of knowing where the majority are located, and that is that only in the Yucatan peninsula there is the amazing amount of 10,000 cenotes, but that will be an issue for another day, now we will focus on the region of Tulum, which houses the most famous Cenotes of the Yucatan Peninsula, and for its proximity to many other destinations within the Riviera Maya has gradually become a reference for tourists visiting Mexico and seeking to know some of the Cenotes Tulum.

 Before starting, it is always good to know a little more about the subject and know specifically where to find the best Cenotes.